-- 2.1 The 'estimated value' of a Contract shall be the total value of the Contract inclusive of VAT estimated to be payable over the entire term of the Contract, including any extensions. - 2.2 Where the Contract period is indefinite or uncertain, the estimated value shall be calculated on the basis that the Contract will be for a period of four years. - 2.3 Contracts must not be artificially separated so as to circumvent the application of any part of these Standing Orders or the UK Regulations. - 2.4 Contracts which are each of a value below the relevant Threshold under the UK Regulations may nevertheless be subject to full tendering requirements of the UK Regulations, where they constitute a series of related or repeat purchases.
+- 2.1 The 'estimated value' of a Contract shall be the total value of the Contract inclusive of VAT estimated to be payable over the entire term of the Contract, including any extensions. - 2.2 Where the Contract period is indefinite or uncertain, the estimated value shall be calculated on the basis that the Contract will be for a period of four years. - 2.3 Contracts must not be artificially separated so as to circumvent the application of any part of these Standing Orders or the Procurement Laws. - 2.4 Where the Authority estimates the value of two or more contracts, and the goods, services or works to be supplied under the contracts could reasonably be supplied under a single contract, the Officer must estimate the value of each of the contracts as including the value of all of the contracts, unless the Officer has good reasons not to do so.
+Contracts which are each of a value below the relevant Threshold under the PA 2023 may nevertheless be subject to full tendering requirements of the PA 2023, where they constitute a series of related or repeat purchases.
 Advice should be sought where this is the case, in order that the relevant procurement method can be adopted. - 2.5 It should be noted that the value of a contract does not only include the value of the original contract, but also the value of any variations.
 All contract variations must comply with Standing Order 11 of this Part 2.
 If any proposed variation brings the total value of a contract over the relevant Threshold, a new tender will be required (including placing of notices in the FTS).
-Advice should be sought where this is the case, or likely to be the case, in order that the relevant procurement method can be adopted.
+Advice should be sought where this is the case, or likely to be the case, in order that the relevant procurement method can be adopted. - 2.6 If it is not possible to estimate the value of a contract, for example where the contract period or the number of items to be ordered is uncertain, it shall be treated as having an estimated value of more than the Threshold amount for the type of contract, and therefore treated as an above PA 2023 Threshold procurement